-In addition to general VCU Graduate School graduation requirements, students in the Certificate in Aging Studies program must complete 21 credit hours of work, including 15 credit hours of core courses and six elective credit hours, comprising the following courses offered in the gerontology graduate curriculum:
+In addition to general VCU Graduate School graduation requirements, students in the Certificate in Aging Studies program must complete 21 credit hours of work, including 15 credit hours of core courses and six elective credit hours.

-- The biology of aging, psychology of aging, social gerontology and research methods form the basic core of the certificate program.
+- Students will complete courses in the biology of aging, psychology of aging, social gerontology and research methods form the basic core of the certificate program.

 - Following the completion of these gerontology courses, students may choose two elective gerontology courses after consultation with their faculty advisers.
 Advisers counsel students as to the courses that would best suit their educational training needs.
 Students may choose from aging and human values; topical seminars; independent studies; problems, issues and trends in gerontology; recreation, leisure and aging; and other elective courses.